billy1380/cv/williamshakour.md

 As a Software engineer I worked on creating the Reducer API using swagger on top of AWS and migrating JSP pages to VueJS app using the new API.
 I also worked on the integration with Quickbooks API.

 ### 2016-2017 - [Puzzle London](https://puzzlelondon.com/) - CTO
 Worked on various projects.
-Roles included solution architechture, building server APIs, web and mobile apps.
+Roles included solution architecture, building server APIs, web and mobile apps.
 I also build out the development team interviewing and hiring candidates for the team.

 ### 2011-Present [SPACEHOPPER STUDIOS Ltd.](http://www.spacehopperstudios.com) - Software engineer and co-Director
 I have worked on many projects mostly related to games and occasionally web projects in between to keep the company earning (which is part of the responsibility of having a company).
 I have written code in objective-c for iOS and C++ (using cocos2dx) as well as Java (using libgdx).
 Titles include Hollywood hospital, commissioned and written for Zed, Ka-Bloom, commissioned and written for the BBC and SPACEHOPPER STUDIOS’ very own title [Delta-V](http://www.deltavgame.com) which is available on Android and iOS.
 In the process I have coded a few tools to help aid level design, optimising assets among others (ask for details).